iterative/dvc.org/content/docs/command-reference/exp/run.md

 > outputs will always be <abbr>cached</abbr> (so they can be restored later).

-Each `dvc exp run` creates a variation based on the last project version (Git commit) and stores it internally with an automatic experiment ID (a short SHA-1 hash).
-The results of the last experiment can be seen in the
-<abbr>workspace</abbr>.
-To display and compare your experiments, use
-`dvc exp show` or `dvc exp diff`.
+Each `dvc exp run` creates a variation based on the last project version (Git commit) and stores it internally with an automatic experiment name like `exp-bfe64` (which can be customized with the `--name` option).
+The results of the last experiment can be seen in the <abbr>workspace</abbr>.
+To display and compare your experiments, use `dvc exp show` or `dvc exp diff`.

 <details>